 How Much Time do you Have?

 If you can only get away for a couple of days or if you have a couple of months to play around with then this is going to influence both where you go and how far you can travel.
 If you live in Europe, you’re certainly not going to cram in a road trip in Australia into a two-week window unless you want to have a rushed, unrewarding holiday.
+You could, however, go scuba diving in Malta or check out some of Europe’s iconic cities.

 Consider your Interests